JoonasKulmala/Palvelinten-Hallinta/h2/README.md

 ![](Resources/State_ok.png)

 The task was succesful!
+The configuration file `/etc/ssh/sshd_config` had its contents overwritten by the contents of `/srv/salt/sshd_config` file.

 ### b) Find command

-Let's install another program and afterwards check which files were modified.
+Let's install another program and afterwards check which files were modified to make sure our changes were properly applied.
 I'll go for **Libreoffice**.

 #### Installing Libreoffice